 Erect signal support poles only after concrete has attained a minimum allowable compressive strength of 3000 psi.
 Install anchor rod assemblies in accordance with the Foundations and Anchor Rod Assemblies for Metal Poles provision.

-For further construction methods, see construction methods for Metal Strain Pole.
+For further construction methods, see construction methods for Metal Strain Pole, or Metal Pole with Mast Arm.

 Connect poles to grounding electrodes and bond them to the electrical service grounding electrodes.